apoorvshri1831-create/apoorvshri1831-create/README.md

 ## Hi there 👋

-I'm Apoorv Shri — a passionate Data Analyst with a strong foundation in Python, statistics, and data-driven decision making.
+I'm Apoorv Shrivastava  — a passionate Data Analyst with a strong foundation in Python, statistics, and data-driven decision making.
 I love working on real-world datasets to extract insights, test hypotheses, and forecast future trends using statistical and probability-based models.

 ### 🔭 I’m currently working on:
 - Data analysis and visualization projects using Python (pandas, matplotlib, seaborn)